 Dr. Richard Haass is in his sixteenth year as president of the Council on Foreign Relations, an independent, nonpartisan membership organization, think tank, publisher and educational institution dedicated to being a resource to help people better understand the world and the foreign policy choices facing the United States and other countries.

-In 2013, he served as the chair of the multiparty negotiations in Northern Ireland that provided the foundation for the 2014 Stormont House Agreement.
+In 2013, Dr. Haass served as the chair of the multiparty negotiations in Northern Ireland that provided the foundation for the 2014 Stormont House Agreement.
 For his efforts to promote peace and conflict resolution, he received the 2013 Tipperary International Peace Award.

-From January 2001 to June 2003, Dr. Haass was director of policy planning for the Department of State, where he was a principal advisor to Secretary of State Colin Powell.
+From January 2001 to June 2003, Dr. Haass was director of policy planning for the Department of State, where he directed the policy planning staff and was a principal advisor to Secretary of State Colin Powell.
 Confirmed by the U.S. Senate to hold the rank of ambassador, Dr. Haass also served as U.S. coordinator for policy toward the future of Afghanistan and U.S. envoy to the Northern Ireland peace process.
-In recognition of his service, he received the State Department’s Distinguished Honor Award.

 Dr. Haass has extensive additional government experience.
 From 1989 to 1993, he was special assistant to President George H.W.
 Bush and senior director for Near East and South Asian affairs on the staff of the National Security Council.
 In 1991, Dr. Haass was awarded the Presidential Citizens Medal for his contributions to the development and articulation of U.S. policy during Operations Desert Shield and Desert Storm.
 Previously, he served in the Departments of State (1981–1985) and Defense (1979–1980), and was a legislative aide in the U.S. Senate.

-Dr. Haass is the author or editor of thirteen books on American foreign policy and one book on management.
-His latest book is A World in Disarray: American Foreign Policy and the Crisis of the Old Order, published in 2017 by Penguin Press.
+Dr. Haass is the author or editor of fourteen books on American foreign policy and one book on management.
+His next book, The World: A Brief Introduction, will be published in May 2020 by Penguin Press.